Jeffrey-Sardina/Focl-ir-Tr-chtais/tearmai.md

 *sainmhíniú (en):* In the context of knowledge graphs, a ground-truth triple from the KG for which various negatives are generated.

 tagairtí:
-- abairt: féach ar an téarma 'abairt thriarach'
+- abairt: féach ar an téarma 'triple / abairt thriarach'
-- thriarach: féach ar an téarma 'abairt thriarach'
+- thriarach: féach ar an téarma 'triple / abairt thriarach'
 - fíor: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977), (TODO: Williams et al. (2023)?)

 nótaí aistriúcháin: